-- educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy - families are aware of this Technology Policy - promote and support a child safe environment - embed the National Child Safe Principles into the organisational structure and operations [or state specific Child Safe Standards] - ensure all staff, educators, volunteers and students are aware of current child protection law, National Child Safe Standards and their obligation to protect children from harm - record WWCC/vulnerable people checks of volunteers and students - provide professional learning to educators and staff in response to the ECA- Statement on young children and digital technology - provide professional development, information and resources to educators from the e-Safety Commissioner- Early Years Program - provide regular training for all staff on reporting obligations (including mandatory reporting) and child safe practices
+- adhere to all obligations under the Education and Care National Law and Regulations - ensure educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy - ensure families are aware of this Technology Policy - promote and support a child safe environment - embed the National Principles for Child Safe Organisations into the organisational structure and operations [or state specific Child Safe Standards] - ensure all staff, educators, volunteers and students are aware of current child protection law, National Principles for Child Safe Organisations and their obligation to protect children from harm - ensure all staff, educators, volunteers and students are aware of the National Model Code and Guidelines and adhere to these recommendations for taking images or video of children - record WWCC/Vulnerable People Checks of volunteers and students - provide professional learning to educators and staff in response to the ECA- Statement on young children and digital technology

-- report any breach of child protection legislation to relevant authorities- police, child protection Victoria, regulatory authority through NQA ITS portal (see: Child Safe Environment, Child Protection Policies) - identify technology training needs of educators for professional development - maintain and promote a positive culture that promotes safe, responsible, and respectful use of digital devices and online services - reflect on our Service's physical environment, layout and design to ensure it is supports child safe practices when children are engaged in using technology - ensure risk assessments are completed for all physical and online activities and identify areas where adults may have opportunities to interact with children unsupervised - perform regular audits to identify risks to children's safety and changes in room set-ups that can indicate areas of higher-risk and become supervision 'blind spots' - ensure location of digital technology/equipment allows educators to remain in line-ofsight of other staff members when working with children - o only permit children to use devices in open areas where staff can monitor children's use - ensure all devices are set up safety- with controls, filters for privacy levels and safe search settings - o ensure all devices are password protected with access for staff only - ensure the Service Privacy and Confidentiality Policy is adhered to at all times by staff, educators, families, visitors, volunteers and students - ensure there is no unauthorised access to the Service's technology facilities (programs, software program etc.) - ensure all educators have appropriate login details to provide secure usage - ensure all technological devices have current virus protection software installed - develop guidelines about how technology will be used within our Service - provide information to parents about technology use within the Service - seek permission from families to use digital documentation including photographs of children via social media and/or other forms of documentation platforms (see: Social Media Policy) - ensure children, educators and parents are aware of our Service's complaints handling process to raise any concerns they may have about the use of digital technologies or any other matter (see: Dealing with Complaints Policy) - provide a range of technology devices for educators to utilise- Smartboards, iPads, printers - must ensure that no breaches of copyright eventuate if screening/viewing DVDs
+- provide professional development, information and resources to educators from the e-Safety Commissioner- Early Years Program - provide regular training for all staff on reporting obligations (including mandatory reporting) and child safe practices - report any breach of child protection legislation to relevant authorities- police, Victorian, regulatory authority through NQA ITS portal (see: Child Safe Environment, Child Protection Policies) - identify technology training needs of educators for professional development - maintain and promote a positive culture that promotes safe, responsible, and respectful use of digital devices and online services - reflect on our Service's physical environment, layout and design to ensure it is supports child safe practices when children are engaged in using technology - o ensure risk assessments are completed for all physical and online activities and identify areas where adults may have opportunities to interact with children unsupervised - o perform regular audits to identify risks to children's safety and changes in room set-ups that can indicate areas of higher-risk and become supervision 'blind spots' - o ensure location of digital technology/equipment allows educators to remain in line-ofsight of other staff members when working with children - o only permit children to use devices in open areas where staff can monitor children's use - ensure all devices are set up safety- with controls, filters for privacy levels and safe search settings - o ensure all devices are password protected with access for staff only - ensure the Service Privacy and Confidentiality Policy is adhered to at all times by staff, educators, families, visitors, volunteers and students - ensure there is no unauthorised access to the Service's technology facilities (programs, software program etc.) - ensure all educators have appropriate login details to provide secure usage - ensure all technological devices have current virus protection software installed - develop guidelines about how technology will be used within our Service - provide information to parents about technology use within the Service - seek permission from families to use digital documentation including photographs of children via social media and/or other forms of documentation platforms (see: Social Media Policy) - ensure children, educators and parents are aware of our Service's complaints handling process to raise any concerns they may have about the use of digital technologies or any other matter (see: Dealing with Complaints Policy)

-• discuss with educators' terms regarding sharing personal data online; ensure children's personal information where children can be identified such as name, address, age, date of birth etc is not shared online.
+- provide a range of technology devices for educators to utilise- Smartboards, iPads, printers - must ensure that no breaches of copyright eventuate if screening/viewing DVDs - discuss with educators' terms regarding sharing personal data online; ensure children's personal information where children can be identified such as name, address, age, date of birth etc is not shared online.